KMAYAMA2/notes/content/people/Naval Ravikant.md

 	- “Happiness to me is mainly not suffering, not desiring, not thinking too much about the future or the past, really embracing the present moment and the reality of [[2-1b2b0.2 Focus on the 'what is' before deciding 'what to do' about it |what is]], and [[1-1a5b4.4 Real-time calibration (i.e., recalibration) lets you adapt to the changing landscape |the way it is]].”
 	- “Happiness is what’s there when you remove the sense that something is missing in your life.”
 	- “Memory and identity are burdens from the past preventing us from living freely in the present.”
-	- “It’s way more important to perfect your desires than to try to do something you don’t 100 percent desire.”
+	- “**It’s way more important to perfect your desires than to try to do something you don’t 100 percent desire**.”
 		- “Play stupid games, win stupid prizes.”
 	- “There are [[1-1c4b You always have to solve problems, including the problem of what problems to solve |unlimited]] external problems.
 The only way to actually get peace on the inside is by giving up this idea of problems.”
 - Envy Is the Enemy of Happiness